The importance of super-Eddington black hole accretion for the emergence of massive quiescent galaxies at high redshift: Results

 Finally, the top (bottom) panel of Fig.~\ref{fig: accr mass and time spent vs z} shows the cumulative fraction of BH mass accreted (time spent) in accretion events with different Eddington fractions for the fiducial model.
 The numerator and denominator of the cumulative fractions are computed as sums over all BH particles in the simulation.
-The fraction of time spent by BHs accreting at $f_{\rm Edd}>1$ is at most a few per cent at high redshift and decreases to negligible values by $z=0$, even though these super-Eddington events account for a significant fraction of BH mass growth ($50-70$ per cent at $z \gtrsim 7$, as can be seen in this figure and Figs. \ref{fig: representative galaxy} and \ref{fig: evolution of sSFR and BH mass}).
-In other words, this figure shows that although super-Eddington accretion is not sustained over long time-scales, it is responsible for substantial BH growth.
+The fraction of time spent by BHs accreting at $f_{\rm Edd}>1$ is at most a few per cent\footnote{Restricting the calculation of the cumulative fractions to only BHs with masses $\geq 10^{6}~\mathrm{M_\odot}$ would increase the cumulative fraction of time spent in super-Eddington accretion events by up to a factor of $\approx 8$ at high redshift, reaching $\approx 6$ ($\approx 10$)~per cent at $z\approx6$ ($z\gtrsim 7.5$), while having only a minor impact on the cumulative fraction of mass accreted at $f_{\rm Edd} > 1$ at all redshifts.} at high redshift and decreases to negligible values by $z=0$, even though these super-Eddington events account for a significant fraction of BH mass growth ($50-70$ per cent at $z \gtrsim 7$, as can be seen in this figure and Figs. \ref{fig: representative galaxy} and \ref{fig: evolution of sSFR and BH mass}).
+In other words, this figure shows that although super-Eddington accretion is not sustained over long time-scales, it is responsible for substantial BH growth at high redshift.